 Food giveaway to take place in Riviera Beach on Tuesday

-A food giveaway will be held in Riviera Beach on Tuesday to help residents battling the high costs of goods.
+A food giveaway will be held in Riviera Beach on Tuesday to help residents battling the high cost of goods.

 Farm Share said they will be distributing food to those in need in the West Palm Beach area.